Yogsther/fortnite-maps/README.md

 #### How to:
 Click anywhere to spawn a new marker.
 Click on an existing marker to move it.
+Right click on a marker to delete it.

 #### TODO:
  - [x] Scale down the canvas